Authorization Challenges

 "result": "CHALLENGE"

-The ASA response can optionally include a phone number for SMS delivery.
-If provided, Lithic uses that number.
-If omitted, Lithic uses the accountholder's phone number on file.
+}Under Lithic Orchestration, the ASA response can optionally include a phone number for SMS delivery.
+If provided, Lithic uses that number; if omitted, Lithic uses the accountholder's phone number on file.
 When no phone number is available through either method, the transaction is declined and no SMS is sent.

 Example ASA response with phone number: